And what is the difference between a policy and a procedure!?

 Safe work practices are generally written methods outlining how to perform a task with minimum risk to people, equipment, materials, environment, and processes.

-Safe job procedures are a series of specific steps that guide a worker through a task from start to finish in a chronological order.
+Safe job procedures are a series of specific steps that guide a worker through a task from start to finish in chronological order.

 Download by filling in the form below.